 All our Irish turkeys are transported to slaughter under National Welfare of Animals Transport regulations which covers welfare and safety standards.
 All drivers involved in moving turkeys have received formal independent training in bird welfare.
-Farms are located within four hours' drive of the plant and transport vehicles are specifically designed for the movement of turkeys.
+The maximum permitted transport time is eight hours, however it is on average considerably less (as per our results table).
 Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant.